The following information is a guideline you can use for building a gambrel shed roof.

-In other words, if you are building a shed that is 10' wide x 12' long, your shed floor after framed and sheeted will measure exactly 10' x 12'.
-And when you frame your walls the outside measurements from outside top plate edges will also equal 10'x12'
+In other words, if you are building a shed that is 10' wide x 12' long, your shed floor after framed and sheeted with plywood or OSB will measure exactly 10' x 12'.
+And when you frame your walls the outside measurements from outside top plate edges will also equal 10'x12'.

 So our first step is to snap a chalk line on your floor and measure off 10' on this line.